- + 61Images

-Nissan Kicks Features: Safety aside, Nissan has given the Kicks a well packed equipment list.
-It has some segment-first features too, such as an 8-inch touchscreen infotainment system with smartphone compatibility via Apple CarPlay and Android Auto, and cornering front fog lamps along with LED projector headlamps.
+Nissan Kicks Features: The Kicks gets a well packed equipment list.
 In terms of standard features, the Kicks SUV gets auto AC, rear AC vents, cooled glovebox and 6-way manually adjustable driver as standard.
 It also gets an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility, cornering front fog lamps and LED projector headlamps too.
 Features such as keyless entry via smartcard, hill start assist, dynamic vehicle control and leather upholstery are available from the XV variant onwards.

 Nissan Kicks price list (Variants)